daniel-furman/daniel-furman-old/index.md

 ---

 How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
-What uncertanties underly climate forecasts for Southwestern North America?
+What are the uncertanties contained in climate forecasts for deserts in the American Southwest?

 ---